-Kratom tea is used for multiple purposes that go beyond what people usually chewed kratom leaves for.
+Kratom tea is used for multiple purposes that go beyond what people usually chew kratom leaves for.
 However, both methods for consuming kratom – brewing tea and chewing leaves – have similar physiologic effects.
-People drink tea as a work-enhancing tool during the day, and they also drink in the evenings, after work has concluded.
+People drink kratom tea as a work-enhancing tool during the day, and they also drink in the evenings after work has concluded.
 Different methods for brewing (and the resulting differences in the strength of the tea) are used in each context.

-In the evenings, people enjoy kratom tea for its pro-socializing effects.
+Historically, various types of tea have played a vital role in socialization, with a variety of compounds found in Camelia sinensis teas providing psychological benefits.
+Although kratom tea is lesser known in the West, more and more people are enjoying making kratom tea for socialization.
 They use it to enjoy time spent with friends and family, just as a drink at a modern kava/kratom bar might make you (and the crowd!) start to unwind and get chatty.
-People also enjoy its relaxing qualities.
+People also enjoy making kratom tea for its relaxing qualities.

 Kratom Serving Sizes

-The only difference between the daytime and evening tea is the amount and strength of the tea that you drink.
+The only difference between daytime and evening tea is the amount and strength of the tea you drink.

 When you have a smaller serving of kratom, the effects are energizing.
 On the other hand, when you have a heaping serving – equivalent to 3 or more tea bags (9 or more grams) – the effects are more calming.